Forensic Investigator: Job Description & Salary 2026

 Forensic Scientist vs. Forensic Investigator

 Though forensic scientists and forensic investigators may be considered the same, there is a significant difference between these two roles.
-A forensic scientist analyzes and evaluates items and traces collected at a crime science, such as human remains, blood, and other DNA evidence.
+A forensic scientist analyzes and evaluates items and traces collected at a crime scene, such as human remains, blood, and other DNA evidence.

-On the other hand, a forensic investigator examines a crime scene; they may act as crime scene investigators (CSI) in some areas.
+On the other hand, a forensic investigator examines a crime scene; they may act as crime scene investigators (CSIs) in some areas.
 These individuals gather physical evidence from the crime scene for forensic scientists to evaluate.
 They also collect digital evidence when necessary and work closely with law enforcement to document crime scenes and evidence.

 Careers in Forensic Science, Criminal Justice, and Other Related Fields